-The Chief Adviser's landmark visit to China symbolizes a transformative phase in Bangladesh's foreign relations, highlighting strategic autonomy and balanced regional engagement.
-This visit reinforced a paradigm shift in Bangladesh's foreign policy.
-As Bangladesh crosses complex regional dynamics, leveraging economic partnerships, infrastructure cooperation, and diplomatic agility will be essential to ensuring national stability, prosperity, and geopolitical resilience.
+The Chief Adviser's landmark visit to China symbolizes a transformative phase in the foreign relations of Bangladesh, highlighting strategic autonomy and balanced regional engagement.
+This visit reinforced a paradigm shift in the foreign policy of Bangladesh.
+As Bangladesh navigates complex regional dynamics, leveraging economic partnerships, infrastructural cooperation, and diplomatic agility will be essential to ensure national stability, prosperity, and geopolitical resilience.